Chadwick Boseman, Netflix up for honors at virtual Golden Globes

 Netflix Inc goes into Sunday’s virtual celebration of movies and television, hosted from New York and Los Angeles by comedians Tina Fey and Amy Poehler, with a dominant 22 film nominations but still in search of its first best movie win.

+“Hopefully, it’s going to be fun live TV because you’re going to be watching us figuring out how to do it, and if we should be doing it, as it happens,” Fey said of the unusual set-up.

-That could come from period drama “Mank,” about the screenwriter of “Citizen Kane,” which leads with six nods, including for best drama movie, for actors Gary Oldman and Amanda Seyfried, and for director David Fincher.
+The Netflix period drama “Mank,” about the screenwriter of “Citizen Kane,” leads with six nods, including for best drama movie, for actors Gary Oldman and Amanda Seyfried, and for director David Fincher.

 Yet pundits say a “Mank” victory is far from assured from the small and unpredictable Hollywood Foreign Press Association (HFPA) whose members choose the winners.